Black elite: United States

 During slavery times, white slaveholders and others were known to rape enslaved African women, fathering mixed-race children.
-There were also slaveholders who had caring relationships, common-law marriages, and legal marriages to enslaved black women.
+There were also slaveholders who had caring relationships, common-law marriages, and legal marriages to enslaved Black women.
 They sometimes freed such women and their children.
 Some slaveholders did provide for their mixed-race children by ensuring they were educated; in the earliest periods, they might be apprenticed to a trade or craft.
 In some cases, fathers arranged to settle property on their "natural" children.
 Whatever property the father passed on to the child was important in helping that person get a start in life.
 These mulattos in turn patterned their subsequent lives after "polite" white society.
 In some places, such as New Orleans, this coalesced into what was known as Plaçage.

-In the South, the free black elite often took leadership roles within the church, black schools, and community.
+In the South, the free Black elite often took leadership roles within the church, Black schools, and community.
 Natural leaders rose up from many different classes.
 Some developed catering businesses or other services that enabled them to take advantage of their white contacts through family and other connections.
-The black elite also enjoyed the benefits of living within the white neighborhoods, which further isolated them from the darker-skinned African Americans and which caused many of them to blame them for the downward shifts in life-style choices.
-Some lighter skinned black people even passed for white, and were assimilated into white society thereafter.
+The Black elite also enjoyed the benefits of living within the white neighborhoods, which further isolated them from the darker-skinned African Americans and which caused many of them to blame them for the downward shifts in life-style choices.
+Some lighter skinned Black people even passed for white, and were assimilated into white society thereafter.

-The Civil Rights Movement and affirmative action brought about many changes for the black elite.
-As the old elite died away, a new black elite emerged.
+The Civil Rights Movement and affirmative action brought about many changes for the Black elite.
+As the old elite died away, a new Black elite emerged.
 Within its ranks are politicians, entrepreneurs, actors, singers, sports figures, and many more who are otherwise part of America's wider upper-middle class.
 The political leaders Barack Obama and Kamala Harris are prominent members of this new elite.

 Other examples

-In addition to those that have already been cited, groups from around the world that either are or once were generally thought to constitute a Black elite include:
+In addition to those already cited, groups from around the world that either are or once were generally thought to constitute a Black elite include: